Dewsbury

-Dewsbury is a minster and market town in the Metropolitan Borough of Kirklees in West Yorkshire, England.
-It lies on the River Calder and on an arm of the Calder and Hebble Navigation waterway.
-It is to the west of Wakefield, east of Huddersfield and south of Leeds.
+Dewsbury is a market town in the Metropolitan Borough of Kirklees, West Yorkshire, England.
+It is sited on the River Calder and on an arm of the Calder and Hebble Navigation waterway.
+It lies to the west of Wakefield, east of Huddersfield and south of Leeds.
 Historically a part of the West Riding of Yorkshire, after undergoing a period of major growth in the 19th century as a mill town, Dewsbury went through a period of decline.
-Dewsbury forms part of the Heavy Woollen District of which it is the largest town.
-According to the 2011 census, Dewsbury had a population of 62,945.
+It forms part of the Heavy Woollen District, of which it is the largest town.
+The population of the built-up area was 63,722 at the 2021 Census.

 History

 Toponymy

 The Domesday Book of 1086 records the name as Deusberie, Deusberia, Deusbereia, or Deubire, literally "Dewi's fort", Dewi being an old Welsh name (equivalent to David) and "bury" coming from the old English word "burh", meaning fort.

 Other, less supported, theories exist as to the name's origin.
 For example, that it means "dew hill", from Old English dēaw (genitive dēawes), "dew", and beorg, "hill" (because Dewsbury is built on a hill).
 It has been suggested that dēaw refers to the town's proximity to the water of the River Calder.